abaluni/rest-api-framework/README.md

-# arun-work
+# REST API Test Framework

 Some of the salient features of the framework are:-

-1. It can automate all GET scenarios for REST API Automation.
+1. This basic REST API automation framework is written to test REST APIs.
+Currently, HTTP GET is supported.
+2. It can be extended to test the response through HTTP POST, PUT, DELETE HTTP requests.

 ## Toolset
 * Programming Language - [Java](https://www.java.com/en/)